cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 >	**Note**: The use of `{"_id": { "$gt":null } }` forces a full table scan of the database,
 and is not efficient for large databases.

-Most selector expressions work exactly as you would expect for the given operator.
+Most selector expressions work exactly as you would expect for the operator.
-The matching algorithms used by the `$regex` operator are currently _based_ on the [Perl Compatible Regular Expression (PCRE) library ![External link icon](../images/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions){:new_window}.
+The matching algorithms that are used by the `$regex` operator are currently _based_ on the [Perl Compatible Regular Expression (PCRE) library ![External link icon](../images/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions){:new_window}.
 However,
 not all of the PCRE library is implemented.